 The veneering, marquetry and parquetry performed by the ébénistes’ was skilled ebullient work and the ormolu produced by the fondeurs-ciseleurs was unparalleled during the first half of the eighteenth-century (fig. 1).

 Outwardly, French eighteenth-century furniture was indeed highly decorative and imaginative too: Chairs with multiple compound curves and three-dimensional bombe carcases with ever more outrageous foliate ormolu mounts abounded.
-Appearances were superficial though and virtually everything beneath the gaudy veneer was a bit half-hearted.
+Appearances were superficial though and virtually everything beneath the gaudy veneer was decidedly half-arsed.
 Unlike the ébénistes’, the menuisiers (the actual cabinetmakers) didn’t strive for perfection, with cabinetmaking developments being more or less stagnant since the seventeenth-century.

 France’s great loss were the thousands of skilled Huguenot craftsmen who fled the country’s religious policies towards the end of the seventeenth-century, settling in Britain, the Dutch Republic (some of the elite subsequently coming to England under the patronage of William III) and other non-Catholic areas of Europe.